seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 **methodology** — if an analytical rule is not here, it is not in force, and if it is here it is not repeated anywhere else.

-**`2026-09-30-b` answers TZ-52 — each coin's own site, the declared perpetuals' klines and the engine's own coverage record, measured from the Executor's machine on 25.09.2026 — and it changes which channels the engine reads.** A protocol announces what it ships on its own site, and neither a forum nor a release stream carries that, so seven coins gain a site row: SUI, LINK, AAVE, ADA, SOL, XLM, and ONDO, which had no protocol channel at all (§6a).
-SKY's forum row leaves the table, because its host's `robots.txt` refuses every client but one crawler and a written refusal is respected like any other (§6). **Item 90 was measuring a lane's activity, not whether it carried the announcement:** any record inside the window passed, and the state recorded NEAR `охвачена` by the forum §6a records as unable to carry NEAR's launch.
-The test now names the record that announced the change, the move has a named computation, and the five declared perpetuals take theirs from the exchange's daily klines, which TZ-52 measured this machine able to read (§5, §6a, items 90 and 91).
-The third status word is `неизмерима`, the form the state already holds (§11).
-**§6 moves, so `sec6_md5` changes, and every lane and every `coverage` record is re-read on the next run.**
+**`2026-09-30-c` answers the audit of the run of 25.09.2026, 22:22 Tbilisi, and it gives the engine the catalyst class it could not see: supply.** That run executed its contract item by item and published FET long three days before a cliff unlock it never saw, because no lane of this file read an unlock — the vesting dataset was closed on a page that carries no schedule, and the per-coin search found a cliff only where a query happened to ask for one. **The coin page of that dataset states the next cliff of every coin it carries in its served text** — date, tokens, recipient and the supply already released — so §6a now reads it for every coin of `tokens[]` on every run, keyed by the CoinGecko id `main.py` already holds, and a cliff of at least 1 % of released supply inside the holding window closes the coin's long side (§6a, item 104).
+The same audit found two dated facts the run held and did not use: ENA's partnership, the cause of the list's largest move, missed by a mover search that asked about a price, and SUI's Basecamp date, carried since 27.08 by a feed the run read.
+Item 98 now names the mover query and opens the coin's own records, and a lane read takes the text a page returns with its records (§6a). **§6 moves, so `sec6_md5` changes, and every lane and every `coverage` record is re-read on the next run.**
 **The history of earlier revisions lives in git and in the day logs, not here.**

 **This file is methodology, not contract.** Authority, repository operations, the